 The Mortality Effects of Community Mental Health Centers, with Mallory Avery

 The Community Mental Health Act of 1963 established Community Mental Health Centers (CMHCs) across the country with the goal of providing continuous, comprehensive, community-oriented care to people suffering from mental illness.
-In this paper, we construct a novel dataset documenting the rollout of CMHCs from 1971 to 1981 to identify the effect of implementing a CMHC on county level mortality rates, focusing on causes of death related to mental illness.
-We find evidence that CMHCs reduced suicide rates among whites between the ages of 15 and 24 by 4%.
-CMHCs were particularly effective in reducing deaths from homicide and alcohol in the nonwhite population, with nonwhites experiencing a 5% decline in homicide rates and nonwhites age 45 to 64 experiencing an 11% decline in deaths caused by alcohol.
-The effect on mortality for nonwhite people is focused in rural areas.
-These results suggest CMHCs were effective in reducing mental illness related mortality, especially in populations with the greatest need and least access to alternative forms of treatment.
+Despite this program being considered a failure by most contemporary accounts, the World Health Organization advocates for a transition from the institutionalization of the mentally ill to a system of community-centered care.
+In this paper, we construct a novel dataset documenting the rollout of CMHCs from 1971 to 1981 to identify the effect of establishing a CMHC on county level mortality rates, focusing on causes of death related to mental illness.
+Though we find little evidence that access to a CMHC impacted mortality rates in the white population, we find large and robust effects for the nonwhite population, with CMHCs reducing suicide and homicide rates by 8% and 14%, respectively.
+CMHCs also reduced deaths from alcohol in the female nonwhite population by 18%.
+These results suggest the historical narrative surrounding the failure of this program does not represent the nonwhite experience and that community care can be effective at reducing mental health related mortality in populations with the least access to alternative treatment options.

 Works in Progress